zalando/SwiftMonkey/README.md

 Open the `xcodeproj`, then press `Cmd-U` to run the tests.
 This will start the monkey test and let you see how it works.

+### TODO

+- Add more UI elements, views and controls to make the example look more interesting.
+- Maybe add some actual crashes that the monkey testing can find?

 ### Contact

 This software is written by Dag Ågren (dag.agren@zalando.fi)